 Top Answers to Docker Interview Questions

-|Use of OS||All containers share host OS||Each VM runs in its own OS|
+|Use of OS||All containers share the host OS||Each VM runs on its own OS|

 |Startup time||Very fast||Slow|